joshbegley/nyt-latest/README.md

 `There was good reason to be skeptical of MLB's new format to end an All-Star Game tie, until it happened for the first time.`\
 https://nytimes.com/athletic/6497335/2025/07/16/mlb-all-star-game-swing-off/

-**Trump Announces âGreat Dealâ on Trade With Indonesia**\
+**Trump Announces ‘Great Deal’ on Trade With Indonesia**\
 `Details are still scarce on the agreement, which the president said will partly walk back some of the steep tariffs he threatened on the country last week.`\
 https://nytimes.com/2025/07/16/business/economy/indonesia-trump-tariff-trade-agreement.html

 **Flood Season**\
-`We look at recent flooding â and explain what you can do to stay safe.`\
+`We look at recent flooding — and explain what you can do to stay safe.`\
 https://nytimes.com/2025/07/16/briefing/flooding-northeast-risk.html

 **Phillies second-half storylines to watch, starting with the trade deadline**\
-`They will head into the second half prepared to shake up the same groups as during last yearâs trade deadline and the offseason. `\
+`They will head into the second half prepared to shake up the same groups as during last year’s trade deadline and the offseason. `\
 https://nytimes.com/athletic/6496683/2025/07/16/phillies-storylines-trade-deadline-second-half/

 **Yankees second-half storylines to watch, starting with the trade deadline**\